 I mentioned in a previous post that I love the Business Model Canvas.
-It’s the single most useful tool and framework I’ve come across for helping you define and refine your business or product strategy, to explain it and, and importantly, execute it.
+It’s the single most useful tool and framework I’ve come across.
+It helps you define and refine your business or product strategy; to explain it, and importantly, execute it.
+Read on for the main reasons why I like it so much.

-There are many reasons why I like it so much:
+There are many reasons why I like it so much, here are the main ones:

 - It’s visual.